AlexBethel/ros4nix/README.md

 * Get some means of having auto-complete; the actual ROS tools will complete things like `rosrun r<TAB>` into a list of every ROS tool that starts with "r", and this is currently not implemented.
-* Add strong, automatic support for using the Language Server Protocol with developing Catkin packages.
-There are multiple approaches:
-  - possibly writing a small wrapper around `catkin_create_pkg` and/or
-    `catkin_init_workspace` that creates `compile_flags.txt` for
-    `clangd`.
-(Not great since these files couldn't be tracked by git.)
-  - possibly writing a wrapper around LSP servers like `clangd` and Python's LSP that run the servers inside the ROS container if they detect that you're in a Catkin workspace.
-(Unlikely because that would completely override the system installed LSP servers, which might cause problems.)
-  - possibly using environment variables to communicate information with LSP servers when it's detected that you're in a Catkin workspace.
-  - possibly just making a few useful shell commands so that, e.g., you use `ros4nix fix-lsp` to generate LSP configuration files that just work.